 There’s a huge amount of choice when it comes to Focus engines.
 Don’t be put off by Ford’s modest 1.0-litre three cylinder petrols - they’re fantastic

-So far we’ve tried the 1.5 petrol, which in 150hp form pulls strongly from low revs so you don’t have to keep changing down a gear in search of burst of acceleration.
-There’s some vibration at idle felt through the steering wheel and pedals, but it smoothes out as the revs rise and never gets to noisy when pushed hard.
+The 1.5 petrol in 150hp form pulls strongly from low revs so you don’t have to keep changing down a gear in search of burst of acceleration.
+There’s some vibration at idle felt through the steering wheel and pedals, but it smoothes out as the revs rise and never gets too noisy when pushed hard.
 It should return around 40mpg, too.

-In reality, our experience of Ford’s 125hp 1.0-litre petrol suggests that’ll be the engine to go for.
-It’s slightly slower, but never feels off the pace and will be cheaper to buy and run.
-That said, if you’re constantly slogging up and down the motorway, then one of the diesels will be a far better bet in the long run.
-In particular the 120hp 1.5 diesel will have all the punch you need and comfortably achieve 60mpg.
+However, our experience of Ford’s 125hp 1.0-litre petrol in other Ford models suggests that’ll be the engine to go for.
+It never feels off the pace and will be cheaper to buy and run than the 1.5 petrol.

 The same still rings true, but there are better versions of the Focus than others.
-There was a time when all Focus models has advanced independent rear suspension, but some lesser model now come with a cheaper set-up.
-We’ll let you know what it’s like once we’ve tried it.
+There was a time when all Focus models had advanced independent rear suspension, but now all Focus models south of the 1.5 petrol and 2.0 diesel get a slightly cheaper set-up.

 Vignale models get a head-up display as standard, while its a cheap option on some lesser models.
 It doesn’t project onto the windscreen as in some cars, instead projecting onto a plastic screen above the instrument cluster, but it’s clear and works well so is worth adding if you can stretch to it.